 In an attempt to contain the highly contagious virus, temperature monitoring has become an essential component across public places, including shopping malls, airports, offices, schools, thereby increasing the demand for non-contact thermometers.

 - 1 FDA approved infrared thermometer made in USA

 - 3 List of FDA approved thermometers

 - 5 Contactless Thermometer standard

 - 7 Medical Grade Thermometer

 - 8 Infrared Thermometer made in USA

 FDA approved infrared thermometer made in USA

-FDA approved contactless thermometers are easy to use and provide faster results that are highly recommended to measure temperatures in babies and infants.
-This is increasing the share of the non contact thermometer market.
-They are considered as reliable, comfortable, and accurate option to measure body temperatures, especially for pediatrics.
+This is increasing the share of the non-contact thermometer market.
+They are considered a reliable, comfortable, and accurate option to measure body temperatures, especially when used at home.

 Vendors are implementing new technology such as intelligent light indicators to indicate fever levels.
 They are likely to introduce smart technologies that allow the thermometer to be connected to an external mobile application via Bluetooth.